nik786/kube-learn/helm.md

 ------------------

 1. helm install: Deploys a chart as a release to a Kubernetes cluster.

+helm install mynginx ./nginx --set image.registry=758637906269.dkr.ecr.us-east-1.amazonaws.com --set image.repository=connector-dev --set image.tag=nginx-60  -f values.yaml

-2. helm upgrade: Upgrades a release with updated chart configurations or a new version.
+3. helm upgrade: Upgrades a release with updated chart configurations or a new version.

-3. helm rollback: Rolls back a release to a previous version.
+4. helm rollback: Rolls back a release to a previous version.

+   List the revision history of the release

+   helm history mynginx

+  Rollback to a specific revision:

+  helm rollback mynginx 1

+Verify the rollback

+helm status mynginx

-4. helm list: Lists all Helm releases in the cluster.
+6. helm list: Lists all Helm releases in the cluster.
-5. helm uninstall: Removes a release from the cluster.
+7. helm uninstall: Removes a release from the cluster.
-6. helm install my-release nginx --namespace web-apps
+8. helm install my-release nginx --namespace web-apps
-7. helm list --namespace blue
+9. helm list --namespace blue
-8. helm upgrade my-release nginx --set replicaCount=3
+10. helm upgrade my-release nginx --set replicaCount=3
-9. helm rollback <release-name> <revision>
+11. helm rollback <release-name> <revision>